Azure/iot-edge-v1/bindings/uwp/devdoc/uwp_hld.md

         /// <summary> Object that represents a message on the message bus. </summary>
         public sealed class Message
         {
+			// There are limitations to UWP and overloading ... these static CreateMessage
+			// methods are added to avoid this warning and the subsequent ambiguity issue
+			// in Javascript.
             public static Message CreateMessage(Message message);
+			public static Message CreateMessage(IList<byte> content, IReadOnlyDictionary<string, string> properties);

             public Message(IList<byte> msgInByteArray);
             public Message(string content, IReadOnlyDictionary<string, string> properties);